Gary Oliver

 Shane has extensive experience of commercial and civil fraud arbitrations under the LCIA and ICC rules, as well as sports arbitrations under the FA Rule K procedure and various Formula One procedures.

 Acting for the Claimant (led by Andreas Gledhill KC) in an arbitration claim for the recovery of c.£20 million in connection with a restructured debt secured by various property developments and gas peaking projects.
-The Claimant brought a successful application for bifurcation and the Phase 1 trial takes place in early 2023.
+The Claimant brought a successful application for bifurcation and succeeded on a trial of the Phase 1 issues in early January 2023 (at which Shane took the oral advocacy for a number of the issues).
+Shane appeared unled and successfully at the hearing of consequential matters thereafter.

 Instructed as sole counsel for the Defendant in an LCIA Arbitration concerning a contractual dispute arising out of a framework agreement for the international sale of goods.